 Step 3 - How to Apply

-Apply for the program by submitting an online Application Form
+- Apply for the Subsidy by creating and submitting a new online application; or

 Basement Flooding Protection Subsidy Program at a Glance:

 Subsidies for eligible work are subject to available funding and provided on a first come, first served basis.
-The maximum eligible subsidy limit is $2,800 per home/unit:
+The maximum eligible subsidy limit is $2,800 per property: